 Three modalities have been designed and field tested;

-This project is supported by funding from the Australian Government Department of Agriculture, Meat and Livestock Australia and Australian Wool Innovation
+This project is led by NSW DPI and UNE and supported by funding from the Australian Government Department of Agriculture, Meat and Livestock Australia, and Australian Wool Innovation.

 This research project was world class and places the project team at the edge of Blue Sky Technology.
 The devices are currently being refined for commercialisation.